What to look for in a caravan levelling app

 What is the best free caravan levelling app in Australia?

 OzLevel Caravan.
-It's the only app that guides you through the complete caravan setup sequence with exact measurements at each step — ramp blocks for roll correction and millimetres of jockey wheel travel for pitch.
+It's the only app that guides you through the complete caravan setup sequence with exact measurements at each step — ramp steps for roll correction and millimetres of jockey wheel travel for pitch.
 Works offline, no App Store required, iPhone and Android.

 -